vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 }
 ```

-## Optional
+## Optional fragments
-Fields and child structures can be labeled as optional using the question mark prefix.
+Both value and structure fragments can be labeled as optional using the question mark prefix.
 In this case missing data won't result in errors.

 Example:
 ```